joshuabragge/holoblok-revit-addin/README.md

 Holo Blok DLL Plugin for Revit 2018
 ===================================

 This plugin suppliments features for AutoDesk's [Revit][revit] 2018.
-This is built for the designers and architects at [Holo Blok] [holo-blok].
+This is built for the designers and architects at [holo blok][holo-blok].

 [revit]: https://www.autodesk.com/products/revit/overview
 [holo-blok]: http://holo-blok.com/